-She said the governing body is working with a national leader of education and Kathy Pacey, acting headteacher, is being supported by an "experienced professional adviser, a school improvement partner and a resource management advisor.
+She said the governing body is working with a national leader of education and Kathy Pacey, acting headteacher, is being supported by an "experienced professional partner" from a high performing trust.

+The school has also recruited a financial adviser, a school improvement partner and a resource management advisor.